 Section 4 – Triturations

-|Chloroform Water (mL)
+|Chloroform water (mL)

 Let ‘y’ be the number of milligrams of hyoscine hydrobromide in 100mL.
 We can now set up the following proportional set:

-|Chloroform Water (mL)
+|Chloroform water (mL)

-|Chloroform Water (mL)
+|Chloroform water (mL)

-By ‘spotting’, we find x to be 1,000.
+We find x to be 1,000.

 Section 5 – Powder Calculations

 The Pharmaceutical Codex states that powders must weigh a minimum of 120mg.
-No maximum weight is stated.

-Prepare 5 powders each containing 100mg of Paracetamol.
+Prepare 5 powders each containing 100mg of paracetamol.

 Setting up proportional sets: